Roman-Supernova-PIT/phrosty/docs/development.rst

 Running all of the tests requires an NVIDIA GPU with enough memory.
 We are able to run them on 40GB NVIDIA GPUs, a GPU with only 12GB is not enough.
 (TODO: figure out the actual cutoff.)

-To run  the tests, forst make sure you've set up your environment and pulled down the necessary docker images as described in :ref:`phrosty installation prerequisites<phrosty-installation-preqrequisites>`.
+To run  the tests, forst make sure you've set up your environment and pulled down the necessary docker images as described in :ref:`phrosty installation prerequisites<phrosty-installation-prerequisites>`.

 If you haven't already, get a copy of phrosty::
   git clone https://github.com/Roman-Supernova-PIT/phrosty.git